Why worry about thunderstorms?

 - If severe weather threatens, check on people who are elderly, very young, or physically or mentally disabled.

 - Having a safe room in your home or small business can help provide "near-absolute protection" for you and your family or your employees from injury or death caused by extreme winds.
 By near-absolute protection we mean that there is a very high probability the occupants of a safe room built according to current guidance will avoid injury or death.
-Information on how to build a Safe Room (shown in the photo at right) in your home or school is available from FEMA at: www.fema.gov/plan/prevent/saferoom/fema320.shtm
+Information on how to build a Safe Room in your home or school is available from FEMA at fema.gov/plan/prevent/saferoom/fema320.shtm.

 When Dangerous Weather Approaches